Subspace Learning with Partial Information: Proof of thm:lowerFull

 \end{theorem}

-\subsubsection{Concluding the theorem}
+\subsection{Concluding the Theorem}

-We are in position to complete the reduction from the task of coin identification to the task of subspace learning, and consequently, conclude \thmref{thm:lowerFull}.
+We are now in position to complete the reduction from the task of coin identification to the task of subspace learning, and consequently conclude \thmref{thm:lowerFull}.

-Let $G>0$, $k \le d/2$, and assume that $\epsilon \in (0,G/128)$.
-Let $\cA$ be a subspace learner whose sample complexity is $m(d,k,r=d,G,\epsilon)$.
+Let $\cA$ be a subspace learner whose sample complexity is $m(d,k,r=d,\epsilon)$.
 We describe an algorithm $\cB$ for coin identification (with parameter $\alpha$) which uses $\cA$ as a subroutine.
-We need to provide a map between the input of $\cB$ to the input of $\cA$.
-These inputs have the form of training sequences, which we will denote by $S_{\mathrm{subspace}}$ and $S_{\mathrm{coins}}$, respectively.
-For each $j \in [k]$, the instance $(j,1)$ is associated with $u_j$, and the instance $(j,0)$ is associated with $u_{j+k}$.
-Clearly, the sequence provided to $\cA$ is generated according to \exref{ex:adverOrt}.
-To complete the reduction, we specify how the output of $\cB$ is determined using the output of $\cA$.
-This is straightforward.
-For each $j \in [k]$, the output hypothesis returned by $\cB$ is defined by
+To this end, we shall provide a (randomized) map between the input of $\cB$ to the input of $\cA$.
+These inputs have the form of training sequences, which will be denoted by $S_{\mathrm{subspace}}$ and $S_{\mathrm{coins}}$, respectively.
+For each $j \in [k]$, the pair $(j,1)$ is associated with $u_j$ or $-u_j$ with equal probability.
+The pair $(j,0)$ is associated with $u_{j+k}$ of $-u_{j+k}$ with equal probability.
+Clearly, the sequence provided to $\cA$ is generated according to the distribution discussed in the proof sketch of \thmref{thm:lowerFull}.
+Given an accuracy parameter $\tilde{\epsilon} \in (0,1/64)$ for $\cB$, we will require accuracy $\epsilon = \tilde{\epsilon}/2$ from $\cA$.
+To complete the reduction, we will specify how the output of $\cB$ is determined using the output of $\cA$.